Cyberhan123/stable-diffusion-desktop/README.md

   <img src="./assets/img.png" width="256x">
 </p>

-Minimalist and stable diffusion desktop application with only one executable file (No python required).
+Minimalist stable diffusion desktop application with only one executable file (No python required).

 **It is currently in preview, so there may be many issues.
 Feedback is welcome.**